 The LOAD-OUT is much faster due to lack of need for precision and heavy lifting.

-Once a load is free from a point, the down-rigger lands the motor into the box or on the deck, and signals to the up-riggers to drop it to him.
+Once a load is free from a point, the down-rigger uses a pickle or pendant to land the motor into the box or on the deck, and signals to the up-riggers to drop it to him.